barryclark/jekyll-now/_posts/2019-3-8-SSL-certificates.md

 ![alt text](https://vladcozma.github.io/blog/images/ssl/ssl-02.jpg "Chrome certificates")

-But now the mistery deepens, as you'll see strange
+But now the mistery deepens, as you'll see that these certificates are personal, intermediate or trusted root.